mit-cml/iot-website-source/docs/src/app/pages/Arduino101Pins.md

 ![set Arduino101Pins1 BluetoothDevice  to](blocks/Arduino101Pins.BluetoothDevice_setter.svg)

 + <a name="Output"></a>`Output` – Set or get whether the pin is an input or output pin.
 This only applies to digital pins.
 Analog pins are read-only.
 See the <a href="#/component/arduinopwm">Arduino 101 PWM</a> extension for treating digital pins as 'analog' outputs.
+Default: input (false).

 ![get Arduino101Pins1 Output ](blocks/Arduino101Pins.Output_getter.svg)